eead-csic-compbio/barley-agroclimatic-association/README.md

 <!--An example of the maps that were produced is shown below:
 ![**Legend.** Sample map of SNPs and agroclimatic variable](./maps/plots/BOPA2_12_10979_verna_30d.png) -->

+## Downloads

+It is possible to get the complete dataset and source code by cloning the GitHub repository; note that it takes 850MB.

 ## Dependencies

 Besides [bayenv2](https://gcbias.org/bayenv) and a few Perl scripts, included in this repository,